ckeditor/ckeditor5/docs/getting-started/integrations-cdn/vuejs-v2.md

 </p>

 <info-box warning>
 	This guide is about the CKEditor&nbsp;5 integration with Vue.js 2.x.
 However, Vue 2 has reached EOL and is no longer actively maintained.
-To learn more about the integration with Vue.js 3+, check out the {@link getting-started/integrations-cdn/vuejs-v3"Rich text editor component for Vue.js 3+} guide.
+To learn more about the integration with Vue.js 3+, check out the {@link getting-started/integrations-cdn/vuejs-v3 Rich text editor component for Vue.js 3+} guide.
 </info-box>

 You can use CKEditor&nbsp;5 Vue 2 component to add a rich text editor to your application.
 This guide will help you install and configure the CDN distribution of the CKEditor&nbsp;5.